pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a line of code inside the for loop which will set the x-position of our `Soil` sprite to `soil-xpos` and its y-position to the number `0`.
+Add a line of code inside the for loop which will set the x-position of our `Soil` sprite to `soil_xpos` and its y-position to the number `0`.

 {{< learner-task-help >}}